TheGrayDot/barcomic_server/README.md

 # barcomic_server

-A HTTP server for receiving comic book barcodes from the Barcomic Android application.
+An HTTP API for receiving comic book barcodes from the Barcomic Android application